Education

 We serve thousands through education and research

 Community Safety Network is working hard to achieve our vision of a world without violence.
 From ninth-grade health lessons on consent to practicing boundaries and healthy communication with GAP!
 Girls, CSN engages in a wide breadth of programming across all ages, languages, and demographics to create a world where everyone feels safe and respected in their relationships.
+This cultural change doesn’t happen overnight; it takes a village.
+This is why you often hear us say, “we are all advocates.”

 Community Education